 Keith also has a passion for serving his community.
 Prior to law school, Keith raised money for various charities.
 During law school, he volunteered for Big Brothers & Big Sisters of Cleveland County.
 After he completed his legal education, Keith served on the Board of Directors for Calm Waters Center for Children & Families as well as Big Brothers & Big Sisters of Oklahoma County.
-For the past fifteen years, Keith has been representing abused and neglected children through Oklahoma Lawyers for Children.
-He also serves on the Board of Directors for the Speck Homes for Boys which provides extensive services and life-skills training to boys who desperately need them.
+For over twenty years, Keith has represented abused and neglected children through Oklahoma Lawyers for Children.
+He also served on the Board of Directors for the Speck Homes for Boys which provides extensive services and life-skills training to boys who desperately need them.

 Keith was born in Colorado, but he was raised in Oklahoma City and earned his BA and JD degrees at the University of Oklahoma.
 After living in Dallas and London, Keith returned to Oklahoma where he started his legal career in 1995.

-During his personal time, Keith enjoys attending concerts and OKC Thunder games, cycling and traveling .
+During his personal time, Keith enjoys attending concerts, cycling and traveling any chance he gets.
 He also loves spending time with his wife, Brenda, and their family and friends.

 Bar & Court Admissions: